lifs-tools/rgoslin/README.md

 ## Installing RTools

+> **_NOTE:_** The following instructions are only necessary if you want to compile the package from source.
+Regular installation via Bioconductor does not require the installation of RTools.

 rgoslin uses C++ source code of cppgoslin as its backend.
 This requires compilation during installation.
 If you do not have RTools installed already, please follow the instructions for your operating system:

 - Windows: https://cran.r-project.org/bin/windows/Rtools/